wyuenho/emacs-corfu-pixel-perfect/README.md

   truncates, without allowing the user to expand the popup frame with a mouse to see the clipped annotation.
-While this is admittedly an improvement, this right-align-at-best-effort approach still causes problems for downstream Elisp programs due to its irregularity, nevermind the result is just as distracting when `corfu-max-width` is lowered so more lines are truncated in seemingly random order while the rest has the annotation floating in inexplicably.
+While this is admittedly an improvement, this right-align-at-best-effort approach still causes problems for downstream Elisp programs due to its irregularity, nevermind the result is just as distracting.
+  When `corfu-max-width` is lowered, more lines are truncated in seemingly random order while the rest has their annotations floating in inexplicably.
 An example can be seen [here](#much-simpler-terminal-mode).